fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 | v2        | 3307 |

-Looks like we'll be using v2.
+Looks like we'll be using v2 from now on.

-## Where we're going, we won't need IDEs
+## Where we're going, we don't need IDEs
 It's time to edit our APK by hand.
 We'll be using the following commands:

 ```bash